-A sample size of 135 was selected to achieve a confidence level of 95% with an 8.42% confidence interval for the SMI population of 31,7122.
-The sample was stratified proportionally based on the total population of Title XIX eligible members (81%) and Non-Title XIX members (19%).
-In total, 803 SMI members were identified as an oversample to compensate for individuals who declined to participate or could not be contacted by the peer reviewers after reasonable and sustained attempts.
-At the conclusion of the interview phase of the project, Mercer determined that approximately four out of five members selected could not be contacted or declined to participate in the QSR review.
+A sample size of 135 was selected to achieve a confidence level of 95% with an 8% confidence interval for the SMI population of 34,1142.
+The sample was stratified proportionally based on the total population of Title XIX eligible members (76%) and Non-Title XIX members (24%).
+In total, 1,393 SMI members were identified as an oversample to compensate for individuals who declined to participate or could not be contacted by the peer reviewers after reasonable and sustained attempts.

-The final sample of members included 114 Title XIX members (84%) and 21 Non-Title XIX members (16%).
+The final sample of members included 96 Title XIX members (71%) and 39 Non-Title XIX members (29%).
 It should be noted that a member's Title XIX eligibility status can change during the review period.
-To address this phenomenon consistently, Mercer delineated the member's eligibility based on the member's eligibility status during the latest date of service identified in the service utilization data file (dates of service - October 1, 2016-December 31, 2017).
+To address this phenomenon consistently, Mercer delineated the member's eligibility based on the member's eligibility status during the latest date of service identified in the service utilization data file (dates of service - October 1, 2019-December31, 2020).
 By the end of the QSR, S.T.A.R. peer reviewers completed 68 reviews and REN peer reviewers completed 67 reviews.